 |Associate Professor in the Department of Classics and Ancient History||204 38 North Bailey||+44 (0) 191 33 41687|

-I am an Assistant Professor of Latin literature with a special interest in Roman drama – both tragedy and comedy – and in literature of the Neronian age.
+I am an Associate Professor of Latin literature with a special interest in Roman drama – both tragedy and comedy – and in literature of the Neronian age.
 Educated in Australia and the U.S., I came to the U.K. in 2014, working briefly at Cambridge and then at Swansea before taking up my post at Durham in 2017.
 I have published a number of articles and book chapters on Senecan tragedy, Lucan’s Pharsalia, Plautus, Terence, and ancient Roman performance culture.
 My fascination for theatre first took root during my undergraduate days, when I participated in numerous amateur productions of classical plays, and although I no longer declaim (badly!) on stage, this early experience of theatrical performance still underpins my research.
 Specifically, my work on Roman comedy and tragedy is governed by the conviction that plays are not just texts but events, and that enactment is a crucial part of their meaning.

 I welcome enquiries from any students wishing to pursue further study in the field of Latin literature.